magneticio/vamp.io/content/trial-signup.md

 ---
 There are two ways to get started with a Vamp Enterprise Edition trial.

+## 1. Install yourself

-- **Option 1:** You follow the [instructions on our installation page](/documentation/installation/) and set up your own environment.
+You follow the [instructions on our installation page](/documentation/installation/) and set up your own environment.

+## 2. Request a cloud hosted environment

-- **Option 2:** We set up a environment for your on our cloud.
+We set up a environment for your on our cloud.
 Just fill in the form on the left and we'll be in touch.